duncanbradley/axis-extension/draft.md

 People don’t interpret visualisations in a vacuum.
 They take into account the data’s context, whether this is pre-existing or presented alongside.

+Implications for cogntive load on assessment of visualisations - future work should look at this.

 ## Conclusion